seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 168 h most setups resolve nowhere.
 Until that grid is run over the horizon as well as the target, the printed touch pair is what tells the Boss how far the level is — which is what it was added for.

+**`-d` closes FOUR objections the run of 07.09 recorded while obeying every rule, and one of them is a hole `-c` opened.** `-c` retired an empty ceiling and restored publication;
+what it did not notice is that the ceiling had been the ONLY test a range fade could fail, so seventeen fades were constructed and five published on a list whose median was up — the shape `-b` was written to stop, arriving through the repair of `-b`. **A brake removed because it was jammed is still a brake removed.** The run's own numbers say the rest: all seventeen carried a reward between 1.910 and 1.934 window-sigmas, a target probability of 2.1–4.0 % and a stop probability of 35.5–36.8 %. **At `RR_MIN` the expectancy of every one of them is negative by its own printed pair**, and a geometry whose ratio is a constant by construction cannot tell one coin from another — which is the first objection, and it has the same cause as the second. `-d` makes the pair OPERATIVE: it is what refuses. §7 gains items 57–58, item 44 is corrected, §3B gains the object an outside-list side is produced from, and §11's schema gains the field §6a already writes.

+**`-b` RETRACTS the expectancy gate `-a` added, and the evidence is the run of 04.09 that the owner rates highest.** That run printed target probabilities of 0.4–0.6 % against stops of 8–43 % on all three published rows. **Under `-a`'s gate every one of them is refused** — so the rule would have deleted the best answer this engine has produced, and a gate that refuses the best output is measuring the horizon, not the setup.
+The pair is a `touchProb` reading over `H_NOISE`, the target lives on a longer clock, and TZ-31 is the measurement of that clock. **This is the second time the same line was crossed:** the audit of 04.09 refused in writing to put a threshold on the pair or a ceiling on the target sigma and routed both to a backtest (inv.
+32); `-b` of 06.09 added the ceiling and `-a` of 07.09 added the threshold, and each broke the engine on its first run.
+The refusal stands and is written into §4 so it is not crossed a third time.

+**What actually produced the shorts is the FADE PATH, and `-b` closes it.** `-b` of 06.09 correctly stopped a range coin being a directional trade and then left one door open — a fade of the coin's own boundaries — and on a list sitting high in its day that door manufactures shorts on a rally, which is the failure the whole repair existed to stop.
+It produced eleven of them on 06.09 through the ratio and five on 07.09 through the fade. **A range market's product is not a basket; it is `СОЗРЕВАЕТ`** — the price at which a coin WOULD become a trade, with the chance of that price arriving.
+That is the section the owner named as the most useful output this engine has given him, and its number reads 71–74 % where the target's reads 0.4 %.

+**Two more repairs come from the same run.** §3B's outside-list side is produced by the MARKET regime word, not by a dated catalyst as `-a` required — on 04.09 three outside-list longs were published on pullbacks in a `БЫЧИЙ` market and `-a` would have refused all three.
+And the `СОЗРЕВАЕТ` line carries the current price beside its trigger, which that run printed on its own judgement and no later run repeated. §7 item 44 returns to what it was, item 57 is replaced, item 58 is corrected.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in